itk-dev/os2display-docker-server-v3/README.md

 ## Installation

-1. Generate or edit `.env` with your domain name, secure passwords, and other settings.
+1. Generate or edit `.env` with your chosen settings.
 2. Place your SSL certificate files (`docker.crt` and `docker.key`) in the `traefik/ssl` directory.
 3. Run the install task: